Here are answers to questions that students frequently ask about the International Relations major.

 How do I make an International Relations (IR) advising appointment?

-- Advising for International Relations is available by appointment (appointments.ucdavis.edu) and takes place in 464 Kerr Hall.
+- Advising for International Relations is available by appointment (appointments.ucdavis.edu) and takes place in 464 Kerr Hall or remotely via Zoom.
 Additionally, peer advising is available, but hours change quarterly.
-Learn more about peer advisors and office hours.
-Students with a mandatory major advising hold must schedule an appointment.
+Students with a mandatory major advising hold must schedule an appointment with a major advisor.

 How do I make an academic plan?